Become an AMM Minister. It's Free!

 All states recognize the right of ministers to officiate weddings.

-Becoming ordained as an AMM Minister, it's easy!
+Becoming ordained as an AMM Minister is easy!
 Free ordination

 does not expire, and the application is quick.
 You do not need to have